This post may contain affiliate links. Please read our disclosure policy.

 elbow macaroni and chopped vegetables in a medium sized bowl.

-1. Add the dressing and stir to combine.
+1. Add the Dressing: Pour the dressing over the pasta and vegetables.
+Stir to combine.

 a small batch of macaroni salad in a clear glass bowl.